JoWatson2011/JoWatson2011/README.md

 🔭 __I'm currently working on:__
 - An ecommerce website as a portfolio project, built with React and django.
 See my progress here: [trove marketplace](https://github.com/JoWatson2011/trove-marketplace)

-🔜 __Next Up:__
-- A web app that will act as a data dashboard for gym/fitness enthusiasts.
-I am currently spiking the tech I plan to use: django, Docker and Flutter.

 🌱 __I'm currently learning:__
 - Django
 - e2e testing with Cypress.io